sDos280/raylib-python-ctypes/README.md

 ```

 ## Using raypyc
-using raypyc is really simple, make a look at an example[^1]:
+using raypyc is really simple, take a look at an example:

 ```python
 """